machinetranslate/machinetranslate.org/events/wmt21.md

 title: WMT21
 end_date: '2021-11-11'
-future_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT21</strong>) will take place in LaAltagracia, Dominican Republic from 10 November to 11 November, 2021.
+future_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT21</strong>) will take place in La Altagracia, Dominican Republic from 10 November to 11 November, 2021.
-past_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT21</strong>) took place in LaAltagracia, Dominican Republic from 10 November to 11 November, 2021.
+past_tense_opening_paragraph: The Conference on Machine Translation (<strong>WMT21</strong>) took place in La Altagracia, Dominican Republic from 10 November to 11 November, 2021.
 name: WMT21
 id: wmt21